strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .6 - 2020-11-03
+* ENHANCEMENT: Updated Romanian VAT to 19%.
+(Thanks, Mirco Babini)
+* ENHANCEMENT: Added German language files.
+(Thanks, Maja Benke)
+* ENHANCEMENT: Added pmprovat_skip_validation filter.
+If set to __return_true, the VAT verification API request will be skipped.
+This is useful if you do VAT verification manually later or have a high traffic site that would hit rate limits.
+(Thanks, Mirco Babini)
+* BUG FIX/ENHANCEMENT: Fixed warnings and notices.
+* BUG FIX/ENHANCEMENT: Now correctly calculating the tax amount and subtotal on recurring orders.
+Requires PMPro v2.5+.
+* BUG FIX: No longer double applying tax on recurring orders, which was happening in some cases.

 = .5.2 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.
 * ENHANCEMENT: Added a pmprovat_calculated_taxes filter to modify TAX amount (in support of different VAT rates for different products, not charging VAT for certain products/levels, etc)